Volume 1 has been rewritten! Click here for the updated version of this chapter!

 Okay.
 Ignore the pain.
 What was that about Antinium?
 Are they still around?
 I flip through the pages.

 ‘The tide of the war only changed after the discovery of the Antinium’s fatal weakness.
 Using their newfound tactics, the Southern Alliance used long-range mage spells to assault Antinium hives and deter attacking forces.

 Several hives were destroyed entirely before a temporary truce was formed between the Antinium Queens and the leaders of the city states.
-This peace was tenuous however and lasted for only four years when the Antinium attacked again, leading to the Second Incursion War…’
+This peace was tenuous however and lasted for only eight years when the Antinium attacked again, leading to the Second Incursion War…’

 Weakness.
 They had a weakness?
 Must have missed that bit.